Desm0ndChan/OSCP-cheatsheet/README.md

 [UAC bypass exploit](https://github.com/ScriptKiddieTutorials/Bypass-UAC) (very useful for ARM devices since it does not require compilation)

-To use the ps1 exploit, simply modify the last line of elev-function.ps1 to your desired payload, maybe a reverse shell payload.
+To use the ps1 exploit, simply modify the last line of elev-function.ps1 to your desired payload, maybe a reverse shell payload created by msfvenom or using nc.exe to call a reverse shell.

 #### GUI version
 If you somehow obtain a GUI access like RDP, you simply need to right click the command prompt or powershell icon and select `run as administrator`